SaraBecelaere/STREAM-PRS/README.md

 - PC_test: fill in the full path to the file containing the first x principal components of the test data

 *Note: this files should be in the following format: FID IID PC1 PC2 ...
 PCX.
 The number of PCs that you use is optional, but the number should be the same for the training and test data.
 The file should only include FID, IID and PCs, no additional columns*

+#### Covariate file

+- cov_file: fill in the full path to the file containing the covariates you would like to include in the regression model for the best PRS

+*Note: this file should be in the following format: FID IID Cov_1 Cov_2 ...
+Cov_X Do not included PCs here!*

 #### Cores